byrnereese/mt-plugin-promotethis/README.md

-OVERVIEW
+# Promote This!

-Promote This is a plugin for Movable Type that makes it easy for Movable Type users to add links to their favorite social bookmarking and promotion services like Digg.
+Promote This! is a plugin for Movable Type that makes it easy for Movable Type users to add links to their favorite social bookmarking and promotion services like Digg.

-INSTALLATION AND UPGRADING
+# Installation AND Upgrading

 To install, place the "PromoteThis" directory in this distribution underneath your Movable Type "plugins" directory.